lynnlangit/gcp-essentials/0_setup_and_iam/0a_setup/2_GCP-Enterprise-Setup.md

  You will be using a number of GCP services.
 Some services are enabled by default, however, for other services you will need explicitly enable API or service.

-TIP: Verify that you using the intended GCP Project before you enable a service:
+TIP: Verify that you using the intended GCP Project before you enable a service

 ## Select and Configure Repositories